-Proper drainage within the backfill is one of the most important design issues to be considered in the design of reinforced-soil structures.
-This is especially the case in earth retention systems involving poorly draining backfills, because of their higher susceptibility to develop positive pore water pressures (Zornberg and Mitchell 1994; Mitchell and Zornberg 1995).
+Proper drainage within the backfill is one of the most important design issues to be considered in the design of reinforced soil structures.
+This is especially the case in earth retention systems involving poorly draining backfills due to their higher susceptibility to develop positive pore water pressures (Zornberg and Mitchell 1994, Mitchell and Zornberg 1995).
 Geosynthetic drains have been proposed for use within these backfill soils to reduce the drainage paths.
-However, it should be recognized that these drains will conduct water only after the soil has become nearly saturated.
-As in the previously discussed case of slope underdrains, the soil unit weight to be considered in the design should correspond to nearly saturated conditions because of the capillary break effect.
+However, it should be recognized that these drains will only conduct water after the soil becomes nearly saturated.
+As in the previously discussed case of slope underdrainsthe soil unit weight to be considered in the design should correspond to nearly saturated conditions due to the capillary break effect.

-Iryo and Rowe (2005b) used finite elements to simulate the hydraulic and mechanical response of geosyntheticreinforced embankments.
-Specifically, numerical simulations were conducted to examine the effect of geotextile arrangement and infiltration conditions, and to assess the effectiveness of nonwoven geotextiles as drainage material.
+Iryo and Rowe (2005b) used finite elements to simulate the hydraulic and mechanical response of geosynthetic-reinforced embankments.
+Specifically, numerical simulations were conducted to examine the effect of geotextile arrangement and infiltration conditions as well to assess the effectiveness of nonwoven geotextiles as drainage material.
 Using pore water pressures obtained from the finite element analysis, water flow analyses indicated that nonwoven geotextiles may retard the water flow in situations where the pore pressure is negative, whereas they act as a drainage material in situations where the pore pressure is positive.
-Some of the reported results are shown in Figure 18, showing that nonwoven geotextiles contributed more significantly as drains within the fill than as reinforcement inclusion.
+Some of the reported results are shown in Figure 12, which show that nonwoven geotextiles contributed more significantly as drains within the fill than as reinforcement inclusion.
 Garcia et al. (2007) reported experimental results that are useful to assess the observations made by Iryo and Rowe (2005b) using numerical simulations.
 In this study, model embankments were built using two layers of permeable geosynthetics, and their performance was assessed under infiltration and evaporation conditions.
 Their results indicate that geosynthetics embedded within the soil approached saturation only when the pore water pressure within the surrounding soil approached zero.
-Local failure was observed during infiltration, caused by water accumulated above the geosynthetics.
+Local failure was observed during infiltration due to water accumulated above the geosynthetics.
 Failure occurred because of pore water pressure increases within the soil immediately above the geosynthetic layers.
 Garcia et al. (2007) observed that geotextiles placed in the form of strips minimized the capillary barrier effect and facilitated water drainage.